What is a pre-pack administration?

 As with every insolvency process, there are disadvantages that must be considered.

-Negative publicity and poor business reputation
+Adverse publicity and poor business reputation

 Creditors may not want to continue working with your business after you have completed a pre-pack.
 This is because they may already have a negative opinion based on past events with the old company.